Dubrefjord/BlackWidow_module/README.md

 To make the crawler compatible with ModuleMatcher, some code has been added in crawl.py, Functions.py and Classes.py.
 To find them, simply search for "matcher" in the code.

+For more information, visit https://github.com/Dubrefjord/ModuleMatcher which has a propper README file! :)